Middleware

 , redirect()

-In middleware, we can access both the request and the response.
-Therefore, a middleware can be divided into three parts:
+In middleware, we can obtain the request as well as the response after executing the controller, so the middleware is divided into three parts:

-- Request traversal phase - before request processing
+- Request traversal phase, which is the phase before request processing

-- Response traversal phase - after request processing
+- Response exit phase, which is the phase after request processing

 <?php